Acronix98/The-Eternity-Mod/README.md

 # The-Eternity-Mod
-The Eternity Mod is a tModLoader Mod for Terraria
+The Eternity Mod is a tModLoader Mod for Terraria created by Acronix98.